turingschool/curriculum/source/projects/idea_box.markdown

 We can either jump through some hoops to deal with both strings and symbols, or change the update so we explicitly pass symbols to the database, or we can just use strings all the way through the app.
-Let's do that.
+Let's just use strings.

 We need to update the `initialize` and `save` methods in `idea.rb` to use strings for the hash keys instead of symbols: